Self-similar kinetics for gravitational Bose-Einstein condensation: Discussion

 Notably, we observed that adiabatic self-similarity is a powerful tool for solving essentially non-equilibrium kinetic problems.
 In this method one finds a succession of self-similar solutions with different~$D$ and then specifies the time drift of the latter on the basis of conservation laws.
 Alternatively, one may skip calculation of scaling solutions at the cost of few heuristic constants remaining in the approximate evolution.
 Acting in this way, we obtained growth law~(\ref{eq:44}) of Bose star mass due to particle condensation from the surrounding gas, see also Ref.~\cite{Dmitriev:2023ipv}.

 Our study opens several directions for future research.
 First, the approach of adiabatic self-similarity, if applied to ordinary non-gravitational kinetics, may generalize existing ``nonthermal attractors''~\cite{Semikoz:1994zp, *Semikoz:1995rd, Nowak:2012gd, Berges:2013eia, *Berges:2013fga, *Berges:2014bba, PineiroOrioli:2015cpb, Chantesana:2018qsb, Schmied:2018mte, Semisalov:2021} to systems with slightly broken scale symmetry.
-This may explain drift of scaling parameters~\cite{Schmied:2018upn, Heller:2023mah} in simulations and other scale-asymmetric phenomena.
+This may explain drift of scaling parameters~\cite{Schmied:2018upn, Heller:2023mah} in simulations and other scale-asymmetric phenomena, while detailed comparison of scaling solutions with numerical results (cf.\ Fig.~\ref{fig:com1}) will confirm reliability of the approach.
 Second, kinetics of an inhomogeneous gravitationally interacting gas may honor another type of scale symmetry involving~$\bm{x}$ transformations.
 If in there, it would produce a new class of self-similar solutions for bosonic gas cloud (halo/minicluster) with Bose star in the center that simultaneously shrinks in size and rescales its particle energies.
 Such a regime would be fascinating to study or discover in simulations.

 Third and finally, application of our adiabatic approach to growth of dark matter Bose stars~\cite{Dmitriev:2023ipv} was surprisingly successful: crude requirement of self-similarity provided heuristic law~\eqref{eq:44} explaining the simulation results.
 This method can be improved and derived from first principles.
-For a start, one can deduce scattering integral for particle condensation onto the Bose star, cf.~\cite{Chan:2022bkz}, thus uncovering the last unknown scale-breaking term in the kinetic equation~--- analog of the source and the sponge in Eq.~\eqref{eq:13}.
+For a start, one can deduce scattering integral for particle condensation onto the Bose star, cf.~\cite{Chan:2022bkz, Dmitriev:2023jnu}, thus uncovering the last unknown scale-breaking term in the kinetic equation~--- analog of the source and the sponge in Eq.~\eqref{eq:13}.
 With that in hand, adiabatic expansion in Sec.~\ref{sec:apprx} would give consistent self-similar description of condensation and correct equation for~$D(t)$.

-It is worth noting that validated comprehensive growth law for dark matter Bose stars can disclose distribution of these objects in the present-day Universe (see also~\cite{Maseizik:2024qly, *Maseizik:2024uln, Gorghetto:2024vnp}), thus opening new paths for the discovery of (or constrains on) ultralight and axion-like dark matter.
+It is worth noting that validated comprehensive growth law for dark matter Bose stars can disclose distribution of these objects in the present-day Universe, cf.~\cite{Maseizik:2024qly, *Maseizik:2024uln, Gorghetto:2024vnp}, thus opening new paths for the discovery of (or constrains on) ultralight and axion-like dark matter.